-Weather resistance: Special coating systems offer superior weather resistance, protecting your machinery against moisture damage, tarnishing, acid rain, salt air corrosion, etc. Additionally, coatings with UV blockers can help prevent sun fading, yellowing, paint cracking, and peeling
+Weather resistance: Bejita offer superior weather resistance, protecting your machinery against moisture damage, tarnishing, acid rain, salt air corrosion, etc. Additionally, coatings with UV blockers can help prevent sun fading, yellowing, paint cracking, and peeling

 Metal Roof Coating Options

 Metal roofs and metal roof coating options are getting a significant amount of press these days, perhaps because they are one of the best roofing solutions in an era that is continually focused on sustainability.
 Metal roofing systems are cheaper to engineer, manufacture and install than their traditional counterparts.
 Cool metal roofing options cut down on solar heat gain, reducing annual cooling costs, and the resilience of metal roofs make them extremely affordable in the long run.

 Painting a metal roof is one of the best ways to preserve the benefits of your metal roof through the duration of its life, including valuable cost savings.

 We’ll start with sustainability because the statistics regarding cool metal roofing systems and energy efficiency are impressive.
 The following facts are taken from stanford.edu:

 - Due to the heat island effect (the heat that radiates back into the atmosphere from roofs, concrete, asphalt, etc.) can cause an urban area to be 6° F to 8° F hotter than the areas around the surrounding countryside.
 Lightly colored and/or reflective metal roofing coatings can mitigate the heat island effect.

 - These same reflective properties also prevent passive solar heat gain, reducing your dependency on a cooling system.
 In hot climates, this difference can be as high as a 50% reduction in utility costs.